• Home

 • As Eve then gazed upon this fruit, she saw that it was pleasing to her eyes.
 She liked the color and the shape.
 It appealed to her.
 She evaluated it strictly by the surface appearance.
 There was no love, no depth, and no evaluation of the consequences.
 This is the lust of the eyes.

 • The pride of life is what we have and do, our status.
-It's the arrogance of perceiving a security in 'bios life' due to possessions.
+It’s the arrogance of perceiving security from status, education, reputation, wealth, or possessions.

 • Then Eve was deceived into thinking that the fruit would make her wise.
 She needed this wisdom and wouldn't be denied.
 She felt cheated in not having it and convinced herself she deserved it.
 This is the pride of life.

-One can't love God yet hold fast to the lust of the flesh, lust of the eyes and the pride of life.
+One can't love God yet hold fast to the lust of the flesh, the lust of the eyes, and the pride of life.
 All that is in the world is not of the Father but is of the world.
 You can't love God and the world.
-You either hold onto the world with all you have with an attitude of eat, drink and be merry for tomorrow we may die, he who dies with the most toys wins and grab for all the gusto you can or you let go of the world and the things of the world and hold fast to Jesus Christ.
-It takes 2 hands and all your reach to hold either one.
+You either hold onto the world with all you have with an attitude of eat, drink, and be merry for tomorrow we may die, he who dies with the most toys wins and grab for all the gusto you can, or you let go of the world and the things of the world and hold fast to Jesus Christ.
+It takes two hands and all your reach to hold either one.

-Lust of the flesh, lust of the eyes and the pride of life are all a manifestation of a love for the world.
-These 3 things are alive and well in our world, if not just downright prevalent.
-This love for the world and its ways cause us to do strange things that ultimately destroys relationships, lives, families, and marriages.
-But most important of all it moves you further from the things of God.
+Lust of the flesh, lust of the eyes, and the pride of life are all a manifestation of a love for the world.
+These three things are alive and well in our world, if not just downright prevalent.
+This love for the world and its ways causes us to do strange things that ultimately destroy relationships, lives, families, and marriages.
+But most important of all, it moves you further from the things of God.

-This is what John wrote in the gospel of John, chapter 3:
+This is what John wrote in his gospel account:

-We've talked a couple times of this vertical contrast John creates.
+We've talked a couple of times about this vertical contrast John creates.
 There are no gray areas.
-In the light of Jesus Christ every man will move.
-When the light of Christ shines in a life you will either be drawn to the light because you agree with God that your deeds are evil resulting in a broken heart and repentance and trust in the savior; or you will be repelled by the light because you love the darkness.
-You will run for cover holding tight to your dark deeds.
-The one who is moved to the light is moved by their knowledge of sin and darkness but a desire to have a restored relationship with their God.
+In the light of Jesus Christ, every man will move.
+When the light of Christ shines in life, you will either be drawn to the light because you agree with God that your deeds are evil, resulting in a broken heart and repentance and trust in the savior, or you will be repelled by the light because you love the darkness.
+You will run for cover, holding tight to your dark deeds.
+The one who is moved to the light is moved by the knowledge of sin and darkness and the desire to have a restored relationship with their God.
 The one who is moved to the darkness is moved also by their knowledge of sin.
 Yet they hide in the world among the darkness of the world.
-They retain Lordship of their life though they may not realize that's what they are doing.
+They retain lordship of their life though they may not realize that's what they are doing.
 They ignore God even while at times acknowledging that there is a just and holy God.
-The bible says they suppress the truth in unrighteousness.
+The Bible says they suppress the truth in unrighteousness.
+The Proverbs label this person a fool.

-John said the world is passing away but those who abide in God live forever.
-That's a quite a contrast.
-And it seems like a no brainer.
-Of course, we want to abide in God, yet, the opposition is great.
-In John 17 Jesus is praying for the disciples when He said this:
+John said the world is passing away, but those who abide in God live forever.
+That's quite a contrast.
+And it seems like a no-brainer.
+Of course, we want to abide in God, yet the opposition is great.
+In John 17, Jesus prayed for the disciples when He said this:

-14 I have given them Your word; and the world has hated them because they are not of the world, just as I am not of the world.
+I have given them Your word; and the world has hated them because they are not of the world, just as I am not of the world.
+(John 17:14)

 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
 2 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.

-If John were preaching his message its clear Paul would be agreeing with every word and adding some of his own.
-When we are in Christ we are changed from light to dark.
+John and Paul’s messages were both born of the Spirit and agree.
+When we are in Christ, we are changed from light to dark.
 We are a new creature in Christ.
 The new creature has a renewed mind.
 We don't conform to the world and its thinking.
 We are transformed in a supernatural way by the Holy Spirit.
 We no longer love darkness.
 We are instead drawn to the light.

-If John was speaking of the last hour back then we should speak as though it were the last few minutes.
-You can hear the expectancy in John's voice; the thought that Jesus could come any second now!!
+If John was speaking of the last hour back then, we should speak as though it were the last few minutes.
+You can hear the expectancy in John's words.
+He expected Jesus to come any second!!
 We can know the hour is late by the many antichrists that have come and continue to come.
 These antichrists are little previews by the spirit of antichrist.
 "Anti" means "instead of".
-That's important because we tend to think of antchrist as that person who will do everything the opposite of Jesus.
+That's important because we tend to think of antichrist as that person who will do everything the opposite of Jesus.
 That's not the case.

-In fact, the Antichrist will be an "instead of".
+In fact, the Antichrist will be an "instead of.”
 This spirit will sound very right and very religious.
-This spirit makes us feel good about our self.
+This spirit makes us feel good about ourselves.
 This spirit of antichrist may even use the Christian lingo and spout off bible verses.
-The antichrist is the "Instead of"; the other option.
-There's Jesus and then there's everything else.
-The culmination of the "instead of" Jesus option will someday manifest itself as THE antichrist.
+The antichrist is the "Instead of"option.
+There's Jesus, and then there's everything else.
+The culmination of the "instead of” Jesus option will someday manifest itself as THE antichrist.

 There will come a day when The antichrist will step onto the scene.
 He may even be alive today for all we know.
-Up until now we've seen the spirit of the antichrist alive in the world.
+Up until now, we've seen the spirit of the antichrist alive in the world.
 And we've had a few previews of the antichrist.
-These were men who were the personifications of evil; think Hitler, Saddam Hussein, Nero......
-But they don't have to be so well known.
+These were men who were the personifications of evil: Hitler, Stalin, Saddam Hussein, Nero, etc. But they don't have to be so well known.
 They can operate on a smaller scale.
-The common denominator in each case though is that some number of people are being fooled and led astray.
+The common denominator in each case, though, is that some number of people are being fooled and led astray.
 Some of these personifications of the antichrist were popular among the people.
-Some were hailed as great leaders, visionaries.
-When THE antichrist comes on the scene it will be even worse.
+Some were hailed as great leaders and visionaries.
+When the Antichrist comes on the scene, it will be even worse.

 The antichrist will be disguised as an angel of light.
 He won't be menacing with a pitchfork, breathing fire and promising hell.
-Instead he'll say peace, peace.
+Instead, he'll say peace, peace.
 He'll perform many signs and wonders.
 And many will be deceived.
-They will be awe of his mighty power.
+They will be in awe of his mighty power.
 They will fall at His feet and worship him.
-And he will lead them and they will mock and despise the true disciples.
+And he will lead them, and they will mock and despise the true disciples.

-These specific false teachers that were the spirit of the antichrists in John's time went out from us.
+The antichrist John specifically spoke of are the false teachers among them.
+They were the spirit of the antichrists in John's time.
 They went out from among the faithful.
-They were among the faithful at one time but they weren't faithful them self.
+They were among the faithful at one time, but they weren't faithful themselves.
 Because, John said, if they had been of the faith they would have continued.
-Their departure shows they were never really there.
+Their departure became proof they were never really there.
 They went out so it would be evident to all.
 They weren't ever really part of the faithful in Christ.

 John is saying that some of the antichrist were among them and appeared to belong to them.
 That's important for us to know.
 We must be on our guard all the time.
 John wrote these words a few thousand years ago, yet here it is, as relevant as ever.
 We are in the final hour.
 John wrote this to us and for us.
 The "instead of" Jesus options are wide and varied.
 They are becoming more powerful and joining forces.
 And they are speaking out against Christianity.
-And in many cases have found a home base in churches and denominations and on TV and internet.
-These spirits exist today and some day soon a man will rise to power.
+In many cases, they have found a home base in churches and denominations and on TV and the Internet.
+These spirits exist today, and someday soon, a man will rise to power.
 And He will step into the limelight and lead all these spirits.

 1 John 2:20-21